|

 | pscf | Pscf | Code defined directly in Pscf, used by all PSCF programs |

-The PSCF makefile system constructs a static library in each of these six namespace level directories.
-Each static library file is a file with a name of the form lib[namespace].a, where [namespace] represents the name of the relevant subdirectory.
-For example, the build system creates a library file named libprdc.a in the src/prdc directory.
+The PSCF makefile system constructs a static library file each of the namespace level directories that contains compilable source files.
+Specifically, static libraries are constructed in the pscf, r1d, prdc, rpc, rpg, cpc, and cpg namespace level directories.
+Each such static library contains the object code created by compiling all of the compilable source files (with file extension .cpp or .cu) in the asssociated namespace-level directory.
+Each static library is a file with a name of the form lib[namespace].a, where [namespace] represents the name of the relevant namespace level directory.
+For example, a library named libprdc.a is created in the src/prdc directory.

 Program-level namespaces and directories:

-Each of these three program-level directories contains a main program file that defines the main function for the associated program.
+Each of the five program-level directories either contains or will contain a main program file that defines a main C function for the associated program.
 The base name of each such file is the same as the executable name, followed by a suffix .cpp or .cu.
-For example, the main function for program pscf_1d is defined in the file src/r1d/pscf_1d.cpp.
+For example, the main function for program pscf_rpc is defined in the file src/rpc/pscf_rpc.cpp.

-Subdirectories util, pscf and prdc are namespace-level directories but are not program-level directories.
-These contain code for classes and functions that can be used in more than program, and do not contain any main program files.
+Subdirectories util, pscf, prdc, rp and rc are namespace-level directories but are not also program-level directories.
+Each of these directories contains code for classes and functions that can be used as building blocks in more than program.

 Dependencies among namespace level directories: